airchains-network/rollup-cosmwasm/README.md

 ## Introduction

 `Wasmd` is at the forefront of integrating wasm smart contracts into the Cosmos network.
-This fork is dedicated to expanding its functionalities, ensuring EVM compatibility, and enhancing interoperability with other blockchains in the Cosmos ecosystem.
+This fork is dedicated to expanding its functionalities, ensuring SC compatibility, and enhancing interoperability with other blockchains in the Cosmos ecosystem.

 ## Features